 "Honeyman’s endearing debut is part comic novel, part emotional thriller, and part love story. . . hilarious, deadpan, and irresistible." --Kirkus Reviews

-“[A] captivating debut. . . a feel-good story that will make readers laugh and cheer for Eleanor as she learns that the past doesn’t dictate the future, and that happiness can be hers.
+“[A] captivating debut. . .
 This is a must-read for those who love characters with quirks.” --BookPage

 “If you thought Fredrik Backman’s Ove was a charming curmudgeon, you’ll instantly fall for Eleanor.” --Hello Giggles

 "The book is wonderfully, quirkily funny.
 You both ache for Eleanor. . . and laugh with her." --Seattle Times